psychtlc/my_user_manual/README.md

 I have lived in Maryland my whole life, but my calling is a remote fishing village in the Dominican Republic or some place like it.

 I bake my own bread, compost, and raise chickens and ducks (as pets and egg providers).
 So far every animal born on our little homestead has been a boy so things get a little angsty each Spring.
-Check out our
+Check out my
 [@blendedshire](https://www.instagram.com/blendedshire/)
 or
 [@unoTheSaint](https://www.instagram.com/unothesaint/)
-Instagrams for all sorts of animal pics!
+Instagram for all sorts of animal pics!

 ![2 cats snuggling!](/assets/cats.jpeg)